metes1/TerrainGeneration/README.md

 Description
 -----------------
 Assignment 4 for Computer Graphics course.
-A graphics program using C++ and OpengGl that produces and displays an interactive terrain mesh.
+A graphics program using C++ and OpengGL that produces and displays an interactive terrain mesh.
 The terrain is represented using a heightmap.

 How to Run Program